 - sacral agenesis is usually less severe

 - associated with severe neurological disturbances with deterioration 1

-Prognosis is depending on severity of the condition and presence of associated anomalies 2.
+Prognosis depends on the severity of the condition and presence of associated anomalies 2.

 - 1. Puneeth KT, Goyal A, Jana M. High abrupt cord termination: a hallmark of caudal regression syndrome.
 BMJ case reports. doi:10.1136/bcr-2013-201770 - Pubmed